 The County's education efforts focus on internal staff development, educating the public on pollution prevention, providing educational opportunities for municipal stormwater and code enforcement officers, as well as educating local contractors.
-This year training on MS4 best management practices, pollution control, and illicit discharge detection and elimination was provided to 44 UC Highway employees and 76 employees from the towns of Shawangunk, Plattekill, Saugerties, Rosendale, Hurley, and the Village of New Paltz.
+No training on MS4 best management practices, pollution control, and illicit discharge detection and elimination was required for Ulster County and Municipal employees this year.